algorithmiaio/dev-center/_pages/event-flows/azure-eh.md

 Click the **Save** and **Build** buttons, and then **Publish** the algorithm.

-## 3. Sending messages to the event hub
+## 3. Sending messages to the broker

-To send a test message, run the algorithm with input in the following format.
+To send a test message, call the algorithm with input in the following format.

 ```
 {"events": ["first event", "second event", "..."]}